Kenya Learning Service

 About Kenya

-• Kenya is a country in East Africa, it has a population of 48 million, and its official languages are Swahili and English
+• Kenya is a country in East Africa, with a population of 48 million, and its official languages are Swahili and English

 • It was one of the first countries to ban plastic bags